Rohit-Dixit27/training/rails/projects/user_api/README.md

-This is the api supports crud operation on user model.
+->This is the api supports crud operation on user model.
+->Adds comments model and setup associations.
+->For showing comments with users, setup serializers.